 The COVID-19 pandemic disrupted many things in our lives and routine vaccinations were among them.
 According to the CDC data, orders for vaccines were down 14% in the last year and a half compared to 2019, with the measles vaccine dropping by nearly 20%.
 Children need these routine vaccinations to remain safe when heading back into the classroom for the upcoming school year.

-In addition to routine vaccinations, the COVID-19 vaccine is our best defense against this illness.
-If you or your child are eligible for the COVID-19 vaccine, Holy Family Hospital and HSHS Medical Group encourage you to get it.
-To find an HSHS vaccine clinic near you, visit here or contact your local health department to schedule a vaccination.
+In addition to routine vaccinations, the COVID-19 vaccine is our best defense against this illness as well.
+If you or your child are eligible for the COVID-19 vaccine, HSHS St. Elizabeth's encourages you to get it.

 To learn more about immunizations, vaccine schedules or well-child checkups visit www.cdc.gov/vaccines.
 To locate a primary care provider, visit here.